Aayushgowda/Video-trimmer/README.md

 ## Demo

-You can try the live demo here: [GitHub Pages Link]
+You can try the live demo here: [ https://aayushgowda.github.io/Video-trimmer/]

 ## Technologies Used